Alberta Grizzlies Need Recovery, Not Fear-Based Management

 Today, grizzly bears have primarily been extirpated from the prairies, and in Alberta are found solely in the Rocky Mountain and Foothills regions at the province’s western fringe.
 With the release of new research in 2021, Alberta now has science-based population estimates for all 7 of the province’s bear management units.
 The data shows that Alberta’s grizzly bear population has increased from approximately 700 in 2010 to somewhere between 856 and 973 bears today.

 This success has resulted from decades of conservation efforts, most notably the government’s decision to end the licensed grizzly bear hunt in 2006.
-But the road to recovery is far from over, and we worry the government will use this data to justify bringing back the hunt.
+But the road to recovery is far from over, and the provincial government has instated a new regulation that threatens this recovering population.
 Grizzly bears are iconic symbols of the wild.
 They represent an important part of the cultural identity of Albertans.
 As a conservation umbrella species, their protection is critical to maintaining the biodiversity of our ecosystems across the wide landscapes they roam.

 1